bassosimone/libremk_platform/README.md

    implementation of Measurement Kit (see the `SettingsMixin` which is one of the classes that `Context` inherits from).

-6. Log and emit other opaque events (see the `LoggerAndEmitterMixin` another of the classes that `Context` inherits from).
+6. Log and emit other opaque events that occurr during network tests (see the `LoggerAndEmitterMixin` another of the classes that `Context` inherits from).

 7. Interrupt long waits or perform periodic actions, by overriding the `ctx->select()` method properly.